 Suspiciously Similar Substitute: She ends up playing the same general role in this game as IF did in the previous games.
 Blanc points this out in Chapter 8, though from her perspective it's the other way around, by calling IF Noire-II.

-Through His Stomach: In the If A Goddess Was Your Wife CD Track 02 - Noire, one of the things Noire's husband enjoys most is her cooking.
-She's very self-conscious about this.
-It is just as cute as you would expect.
+Through His Stomach: In the non-canon CD If A Goddess Was Your Wife CD Track 02 - Noire, one of the things Noire's husband enjoys most is her cooking.

 Took a Level in Kindness: Played with.
 This Noire is from an alternate universe, but she certainly is softer than the tsundere we know and love.